nikhilranjan01/kanban-board/README.md

 ## 🧠 Core Engineering Concepts

 ### Optimistic UI
-User actions update the interface instantly without waiting for server response, creating a zero-latency experience.
+User actions update the interface instantly without waiting for the server response, creating a zero-latency experience.

 ### Rollback Mechanism
 If the simulated API fails, the UI automatically restores the previous state to maintain data consistency.